Everyone needs a holiday! It is good for your mind and body to rest and relax!

 Having read the information in this section, consider the following questions.

-- Is it safe for me to travel by car, train, boat or plane?
+- Is it safe for me to travel by car, train, boat or plane after stroke?

-- As a caregiver, do I know what to do if something happens while we are away from home?
+- Do I know what to do if something happens while away from home?